Sarah627/Java_miniatures/README.md

   >
   > int result = x + y;
   >
-  > System.out.println(result); >>> 5 here there is a problem, the code is working fine as no errors appear but wait a minute 😅, a plus " + " sign where inserted instead of " \* " multiplication sign.
+  > System.out.println(result); >>> 5 here there is a problem, the code is working fine as no errors appear but wait a minute 😅, a plus " + " sign where inserted instead of " * " multiplication sign.

-  here where the error takes place, it's not in code it workds fine but doesn't give you the expected results, this type of errors are dedicted and corrected using tests we will come to this point later.
+  here where the error takes place, it's not in syntax, the code works fine but doesn't give you the expected results, this type of errors are dedicated and corrected using tests we will come to this point later.

-for more on errors types here is a useful link [not for new commers](https://www.geeksforgeeks.org/types-of-errors-in-java-with-examples/)
+for more on errors types here is a useful link [not for newcomers](https://www.geeksforgeeks.org/types-of-errors-in-java-with-examples/)
-, this is nice introduction to errors [types of erros in java](https://www.scaler.com/topics/types-of-errors-in-java/).
+, this is nice introduction to errors [types of errors in java](https://www.scaler.com/topics/types-of-errors-in-java/).

 <h3>Dealing with data in Java</h3>

-- a variable is used to store data, you can think of variables as where we store values, these values can be numeric, string (group of characetrs), reference, etc.
+- a variable is used to store data, you can think of variables as where we store values, these values can be numeric, string (group of characters), reference, etc.

 - basic syntax to declare a variable in java